wehlutyk/thesis/content/4-discussion.md

 existing works use important manual or semi-manual steps in their analyses, such that their access to meaning in the data is in large part interpretive.
 Using the relevance-theoretic approach to delve into the detail of how meaning is inferred in such situations is likely to become quickly unmanageable.
-We therefore turn to the other end of the spectrum: approaches which, by relying on the Enactive account for which simpler meanings can exist without the requirement of symbolic processing, manage to lower the complexity of interactions and possible meanings without creating trivial tasks.
+We therefore turn to the other end of the spectrum: approaches which, by relying on the Enactive account for which simpler meanings can exist without the requirement of symbolic processing, aims to lower the complexity of interactions and possible meanings.

-### Minimal starting point
+### Preliminary enactive steps to language

-The minimal starting point cashes out the empirical appeal of the Enactive approach: using paradigms similar to that of perceptual crossing, one can create interactions that have meaning to the participants without the need to use complex linguistic material.
+The final approach we discuus aims to take advantage of the empirical appeal of the Enactive approach: using paradigms similar to that of perceptual crossing, one might be able to create interactions that have meaning to the participants without the need to use complex linguistic material.
-In such a situation, participants interact through a combination of low-dimensional channels in a task that has inherent meaning to them;
-both the interaction and the meaning that emerges from its dynamics, however, are reduced to extremely low complexity.
+In such a situation, participants would interact through a combination of low-dimensional channels in a task that has inherent meaning to them, and both the interaction and the meaning emerging from it would have extremely low complexity.
-Therefore, while this approach does not let participants communicate in a manner anywhere close to meanings in everyday life, it lets the experimenter introduce complexity in experimental tasks little by little, with the end goal of creating situations whose complexity can approach that of actual linguistic interactions.
+Such an approach would not enable participants to have everyday life conversations, but it would let the experimenter introduce complexity in experimental tasks little by little, with the end goal of creating situations whose complexity can approach that of actual linguistic interactions.
-Let us detail how this could be done in practice.

-#### Validating higher levels of normativity

-- one point is to flesh out Enaction into full language

-#### Discretising and comparing meanings

-- a second point is to understand how to have normativity in meaning (how meaning can be replicable or repeatable, what would that be, what would it entail)

-#### Evolving minimal sense-making in a community

-- another is to see how conventions and sense-making evolve in a community

-- integrating cognitive niches or other such evolutionary stuff, and clustering inheritance lifecycles, is a whole other game (and not necessary to solve straight away to make progress)
+In its current state however, the Enactive approach does not yet provide a full account of language.
+The phenomena it does account for, such as sensorimotor contingencies and perceptual crossings, are better described as potential preliminary steps to language: they are elements that can be combined and fleshed out in order to develop an explanation of language.

+The theory of languaging developed by @cuffari_participatory_2015 proposes a way to do so: it progresses in a series of normative levels of interaction, each one appearing as a resolution of a tension at the previous level.
+The first normativity level is that of Participatory sense-making, which the perceptual crossing stability [@auvray_perceptual_2009] illustrates: two participants are coupled in an interaction that neither of them controls, or even detects.
+The second normativity level is that of Social Agency, illustrated by the turn-taking phenomenon that appears in perceptual crossing when participants are sensitive to an interactive stability [@froese_embodied_2014].
+As we mentioned earlier, this phenomenon can be seen as a co-defined social act, that is an act that is initiated by one person (who makes a *partial* act), and must be completed by the other person recognising it and responding appropriately (e.g. giving and receiving).
+The authors propose another 6 conceptual stages which together would provide a first account of the languaging behaviour of human beings.
+While these stages are proposed as conceptual steps, and not as causal steps that would correspond to the actual progression of communicative complexities found in other species (or through evolution), an important milestone here would be to empirically validate the remaining six stages in a similar fashion to the first two.
+If successful, completing such a validation would provide a more comprehensive view of the enactive language account, and would open the way for integrations with cultural evolution theories.

+The third normativity level, for instance, is that of Coordination of Social Acts;
+it emerges when one social act is used to regulate another social act.
+The authors' example of this normativity level is a japanese woman extending her personal card to a westerner.
+The woman offers her card by holding it with both hands, which is the polite way in Japan.
+The polite way of responding to this partial act in Japan is to accept the card with both hands too.
+However, a westerner would spontaneously take the card with only one hand, a response that the woman would not consider appropriate (indeed, it amounts to answering with part of one's body to a partial act that involves the whole body).
+In response to this, the japanese woman could hold on to her card, and ostensively stare at the westerner's other hand, thus initiating a second partial act to regulate the first.
+The westerner, understanding the regulatory stare, could nod (thus completing the regulatory act) and accept the card with both hands (thus completing the initial act of giving).

+This type of regulatory social act can appear when a second channel and a repertoire of acts are available to regulate what happens in a primary channel.
+To empirically validate this normativity level, then, one could imagine setting up two parallel perceptual crossing tasks: the first, more complex, would involve cursors on a shared surface instead of a line;
+the second, simpler, would be the classical uni-dimensional perceptual crossing setup.
+The reasoning is that the simpler channel could emerge as a regulatory aid for a new type of social act to emerge in the more complex channel.
+This simple extension of perceptual crossing is most likely not the best, but it illustrates the type of experiment that one could devise in order to observe the emergence of the third stage.

+In the process of validating the third normativity level, several conventions will appear that depend on the history of interactions between agents and in a community.
+For instance, one repertoire of social acts will develop in one community of frequently-interacting participants, and a second repertoire will develop in another.
+Participants from different communities that are brought together will be forced to adjust, expand, or develop anew their repertoire of social acts.
+This setting opens a number of questions about the evolution of such minimal social acts in communities.
+In order to explore the integration of this approach with CAT, it will be necessary to empirically flesh out the full range of normativity levels in this manner.
+While the task is not easy, we believe that such a project has great potential to possibly complement a relevance-theoretic approach to meaning, on one side, and to identify incompatibilities and possibilities for integration with the current theories of cultural evolution, on the other.

+## Conclusion

+In this chapter, we took a more in depth look at what would be required in order to understand the transformation of the meaning of utterances in short-term cultural evolution, be it in online quotations or in artificial transmission chains.
+We first discussed a number of examples of meaning change that appeared in the experiments of the previous chapter.
+We then presented two radically different, but both prominent, approaches to meaning in language:
+Relevance Theory, which bases its account on the inference of relevant conclusions given the context in which an utterance is pronounced;
+and the Enactive approach, which bases its account on the agent's sense-making activity by which it maintains its identity as an agent.
+While the two approaches sit at opposite ends of the computational-dynamical spectrum in cognitive science, both base their account of meaning on some notion of the relevance that interactions have for agents (though those notions are very different for the two theories).
+Notwithstanding the simpler integration of RT with Cultural Attraction Theory, we proposed that both RT and the Enactive approach could be valuable paths to explore in the study of meaning in this context.
+Finally, then, we extended a few speculations as to how these approaches could inspire future work aimed at understanding the way meanings evolve along with cultural evolution.

+Our stance may be taken as very ecumenical, too much so maybe.
+How could it make sense to try and combine approaches that rely on bodies of philosophical works that continuously butcher each other?
+In their current state, neither Relevance Theory nor the Enactive approach provide complete accounts of what linguistic meaning is or how we understand it, but both provide extremely valuable steps to begin understanding the phenomenon.
+Our belief is that philosophical butchery is a healthy and necessary activity, and empirical combination and contrasting of the outcomes is too.
+While the two approaches clearly have disagreements on starting points and approaches to cognition overall, it is not said that different approaches to meaning, when fully formalised at the right level, could not be related to one another.
+In the meantime, both can inspire valuable empirical work and the design of new methods, be it to contrast or to combine them, all of which contribute to better understanding the issues at stake.